 - Choose a review provider (like Junip!)

-- Add the reviews section to your product page
+- Add the review widget to your product page

 2. Individual Product Review Links